CV Formats Guide + Templates for 2023

 Listing the year you graduated hints at your age, which can lead to hiring bias issues.
 You should only include the date you graduated if it has been less than two years since, in this case, it explains why you lack work experience.

-If you have yet to finish school, clarify that by listing an expected graduation date.
+If you have yet to finish your degree, clarify that by listing an expected graduation date.

 Here’s an example: